oneapi-src/oneDNN/doc/advanced/threadpool.md

-Using oneDNN with Threadpool-based Threading {#dev_guide_threadpool}
+Using oneDNN with Threadpool-Based Threading {#dev_guide_threadpool}
 ====================================================================

-When oneDNN is built with the threadpool CPU runtime (see @ref dev_guide_build_options), oneDNN requires a user to implement a threadpool interface to enable the library to perform computations using multiple threads.
+When oneDNN is built with the threadpool CPU runtime (see @ref dev_guide_build_options), oneDNN requires the user to implement a threadpool interface to enable the library to perform computations using multiple threads.

 The threadpool interface is defined in ``include/oneapi/dnnl/dnnl_threadpool_iface.hpp``.
-Below is a sample implementation based on Eigen threadpool that is also used for testing (see `tests/test_thread.cpp`).
+Below is a sample implementation based on the Eigen threadpool that is also used for testing (see `tests/test_thread.cpp`).

 ~~~cpp